LegionA01/ctf_scripts/README.md

 # ctf_scripts
 In this repository, i will add different scripts which will automate your flag finding during CTF events!

-To clone this, you must got to master branch, then clone it!
+To clone this, you must go to master branch, then clone it!

 Thank you!!